In situ subwavelength microscopy of ultracold atoms using dressed excited states: Results

-In the co-propagating case depicted in figure \ref{fig:atom_number_BAT_co_propa}a, the lattice period is $i_{1529}=8.3$ \textmu m.
+In the co-propagating case depicted in Fig. \ref{fig:atom_number_BAT_co_propa}a, the lattice period is $i_{1529}=8.3$ \textmu m.
 At mid-fringe, the clouds are separated by 4.15 \textmu m which is well resolved by our microscope objective.
-This allows us to estimate the excitation size using both the well known atomic density and the measure of the number of transferred atoms $N_{exp}$.
-We additionally compute theoretically the expected atom number $N_{th}$ without any adjustable parameter by integrating the repumped fraction $\rho_{22}(y)$ over a width of one interfringe:
+This allows us to measure the number of transferred atoms $N_{\text{exp}}$ which is obtained by integrating the atomic density over one fringe.
+We additionally compute theoretically the expected atom number $N_{\rm th}$ without any adjustable parameter by integrating the repumped fraction $\rho^{s}_{22}(y,y_r,t_{\rm im})$ {of the strong imaging regime (Eq. (\ref{eq:3level_rhoee}))} over a width of one lattice period:

-Fig. \ref{fig:atom_number_BAT_co_propa}b shows in situ images of the atom number per pixel for three values of the repumper detuning ($\Delta_{780}=0, U_{\text{5P,0}}/2, U_{\text{5P,0}}$) for an excited state light shift of $U_{\text{5P,0}}=21\Gamma$.
-These images correspond to a tomography of the excited state.
-The number of atoms in one fringe ($N_{\text{exp}}$) is obtained by integrating the atomic density over one fringe.
-Figure \ref{fig:atom_number_BAT_co_propa}c and d show the number of transferred atoms as a function of the repumper frequency for various excited state light shift.
-The points A, B, C corresponds respectively to the bottom, middle and top of the 1529 nm lattice.
-The width from the points A to C is a measure of the light shift and exactly matches with theoretical computations (see Appendix \ref{sec:light_shifts}).
-The FWHM of Eq. (\ref{eq:3level_rhoee_remind}) can be accurately computed with no free parameters and gives the expected atom number $N_{\rm th}$ in Eq. (\ref{eq:OneFringeBloch}) that can be directly compared to the experimentally measured one $N_{\rm exp}$.
+Fig. \ref{fig:atom_number_BAT_co_propa}b shows in situ images of the atom number per pixel for three values of the repumper detuning ($\Delta_{780}=0, U_{\text{5P,0}}/2, U_{\text{5P,0}}$) for an excited state light shift of $U_{\text{5P,0}}=21\Gamma$. {Given that the 1529 nm lattice period is spatially resolved when the detuning is scanned, these images correspond to a tomography of the excited state.} Fig. \ref{fig:atom_number_BAT_co_propa}d shows the number of transferred atoms $N_{\text{exp}}$ as a function of the repumper frequency for various excited state light shifts.
+The points A, B, C correspond respectively to the bottom, middle and top of the 1529 nm lattice as shown on Fig. \ref{fig:atom_number_BAT_co_propa}c.
+The width from the points A to C is a measure of the light shift and exactly matches with theoretical computations (see Appendix \ref{sec:light_shifts}). {Knowing the light shifts and the repumper saturation, the $\rm FWHM_{s}$ (Eq. (\ref{eq:3level_FWHM_limit_middle})) and $N_{\text{th}}$ (Eq. (\ref{eq:OneFringeBloch})) can be straightforwardly computed.
+An uncertainty of 15$\%$ on $N_{\text{th}}$ originates mainly from the uncertainty on the determination of the total number of atoms $N_{\text{th}}^{\text{tot}}$.}

+Fig. \ref{fig:atom_number_middle_co_propa} shows the expected atom number $N_{\text{th}}$ and the experimental one $N_{\text{exp}}$ as a function of the light shift amplitude $U_{\text{5P,0}}$ for two repumper saturations.
+The saturation and duration of repumper have been chosen such that the number of scattered photons on the repumper transition varies from 1 to 10 with either $s_0=0.022$ with $t=8$ \textmu s or $s_0=0.063$ with $t=12$ \textmu s. {For the smallest saturation $s_0=0.022$, the validity criterion in strong imaging $\mathcal{S}$ is higher than 1.
+It ranges from $460$ ($U_{\text{5P,0}}=2.5\Gamma$) to $1.8$ ($U_{\text{5P,0}}=40\Gamma$).
+For larger saturations, the adiabacity is more easily fullfilled.
+In Appendix \ref{subsec:numerical_simulations_Schrodinger}, we checked that the strong imaging regime applies by solving numerically the Schr\"{o}dinger Eq. (\ref{eq:SchrodingerEquation_Main}).}